emc-openstack/vmax-cinder-driver/README.md

 * Set Dynamic Distribution -	Always

 #### Outcome - Cinder
-Volume is created against volume type and QOS is enforced with the parameters above
+Volume is created against volume type and QOS is enforced with the parameters above.

-### USE CASE 3 - LIMITS PRE-SETs
+### USE CASE 3 - Preset limits
 Prerequisites - VMAX

 * Host I/O Limit (MB/Sec) - 	No Limit